A Timeless History

 In the 90’s, International Program goals were realized in the opening of Ivy AKAdemy under Simonetta Wright and Regional recognition was received.
 Ladies Edna Atkins and Annette Brown Boyce were 1996 Regional Community Service awardees.
 We also co-hosted the Mid-Atlantic Regional Conference in 1998; chapter president was Marie Fuller.
 Debra Jones was appointed co-chair for a 90’s Regional conference and Ladies Debra Jones and Wendy A. Hunter also served as Regional Cluster Coordinators.

 Moving into the 21st century, Gamma Delta Omega continues its commitment to Alpha Kappa Alpha’s International program.
-Presidents were ladies Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden; Dr. Aurelia Taylor Williams; LaEunice Brown is presently serving.
+Presidents were ladies Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden; Dr. Aurelia Taylor Williams; LaEunice Brown; Dee Dee Jones; Tanya Weaver is presently serving.
 The new millennium ushered in the technology age with chapters having websites, Regional and International officers communicating electronically, and members doing the same, using the internet liberally.
 In fact, on August 20, 2011, with the technical efforts of Dr. Aurelia T. Williams, Gamma Delta Omega was the first chapter to communicate through online streaming video with the International Standards Chairman, Joyce Henderson.

 The Sorority’s 100th birthday was celebrated in its birthplace, Washington, D.C., at the 2008 International Conference, with Past International President Barbara A. McKinzie beginning the second term of her reign with the theme “Extraordinary Service Program (ESP) with emphasis on becoming more knowledgeable and understanding of our sorority documents.
 At the 2010 International Conference, the incoming International President, Carolyn House Stewart, JD, unveiled the new theme “Alpha Kappa Alpha’s Global Leadership Through Timeless Service Initiatives” with 2010-2014 programs requiring Alpha Kappa Alpha to work “SMART.”
 Each initiative is Strategic, Measurable, Attainable, Relevant and Transferable for enhanced impact.
 Gamma Delta Omega’s first undertaking at working ”SMART” was to form a charitable arm, Twenty Pearls, Inc., which will enable us to increase funding and render greater service to mankind.

-Gamma Delta Omega has had a busy 2016.
-In April the chapter served as one of the host chapters for the 63rd Mid-Atlantic Regional Conference held in Virginia Beach, Va.
-During the conference, our chapter won the regional award for our ASCEND program, led by our president, LaEunice Brown, was recognized as a Platinum supporter of our Educational Advancement Foundation and our former president, Dr. Aurelia T. Williams, won the Graduate Leadership Award.
+Gamma Delta Omega had a busy 2016.
+In April the chapter served as one of the host chapters for the 63rd Mid-Atlantic Regional Conference held in Virginia Beach, VA.
+During the conference, our chapter won the regional award for our ASCEND program, led by our Vice President, LaEunice Brown.
+We were recognized as a Platinum supporter of our Educational Advancement Foundation Our President, Dr. Aurelia T. Williams, also won the Graduate Leadership Award.
 In May, we welcomed 16 new members affectionately referred to as KustomMade and in September 2016, the chapter was recognized at our fall business meeting for having the largest chapter in attendance with 63 members present.

 Since 2016 Gamma Delta Omega has grown stronger in its outreach within Portsmouth and surrounding areas community.
 In 2017, 22 new members were welcomed into the chapter.
 Currently, Gamma Delta Omega has members serving on both International and Regional committees.
 It has received a proclamation from the City of Portsmouth for Heart Health Month for its Pink Goes Red initiative and stands as the first chapter in the Mid-Atlantic Region to host a “Pink Rally” for Breast Cancer that generated local news attention, as well as the first chapter to host a “Pink Hat Luncheon” for Breast Cancer Awareness in the City of Portsmouth.
 In 2019, the chapter raised more than $10,000 for the HBCU Day of Giving campaign.
 The chapter continuously brings awareness to Refugees in America and was one of a few chapters who supported refugee students who came to the United States to attend school at Hampton University after being displaced by Hurricane Dorian.
 In 2018, Dr. Glenda Glover, International President, introduced her theme “Exemplifying Excellence Through Sustainable Service” with serving with Excellence being the key component.
 Each chapter is charged with 5 targets to implement: HBCU for Life: A Call to Action, Women’s Healthcare and Wellness, Building Your Economic Legacy, The Arts, Global Impact, and the Signature Program #CAP℠.
 Gamma Delta Omega looks forward to continuously being a viable part of its community.
 We anticipate additional growth with our community partners and being a resource to those in need of our service, as we strive to Serve with Excellence.